Public Land

 Amazon | BAM! | Barnes & Noble | Bookshop/IndieBound | Target | Walmart

-🚧Sorry this took a bit.
+🚧 Sorry this took a bit.
 I got distracted with a different project 🚧

-A quick note on how to get good information on public land (particularly in territory that is not tourist-friendly, like Idaho, Montana, and Wyoming, but there are similar places everywhere, just pick a National Forest).
+A quick long note on how to get good information on public land (particularly in territory that is not tourist-friendly, like Idaho, Montana, and Wyoming, but there are similar places everywhere, just pick a National Forest).
 These are all stupid, and I’m sad I feel the need to write them down, but this is how things work.

 • Do not ask “What’s the best ____?”
 Put in some effort (maybe with the help of my books).
 Hike a few trails.
 Say something like, “Hey, I hiked up to ____________ and loved it, what’s something similar?”
 Show effort and ability, and the info you get in return increases dramatically.
 Ask a generic question, receive a generic answer.